coolsamson7/service/README.md

 - we don't want to care where the implementation is.
 It could be remote, it could be local as well.
 - depending on a specific deployment scenarios - e.g class path - different remoting situations should be possible.
 - remote service calls are transparently routed based on a central registry that keeps track of running services
-- services allow different protocols for remoting, whoich they expose as meta-data
+- services allow different protocols for remoting, which they expose as meta-data
 - typical health checks are executed in order to valdidate the health of individual services
 - changes in the topology - due to died or newly started services - should be handled transparently
 - every component is able to compute and return the full meta-data concerning its hosted services ( service-signatures, model-information, etc. )